das-snigdha/monotoneSIM/README.md

 ```

 One can graphically look at the functional form of the the estimated
-link function by plotting it againt `grid.x`
+link function by plotting it against `grid.x`

 ![](README_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->